-6. Student participation - List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): Steve Walker, Master of Applied Geography; Ian Hewitt, Master of Water Science and

-Management; Robert Sabie, Master of Applied Geography; Abebe Besha, Ph.D. of Water Science and Management; Reid Brown, Master of Hydrology.

-- 7. Provide special recognition awards or notable achievements as a result of the research.
-Include publications in progress (all published work supported wholly or in part of NM WRRI must bear an acknowledgment of support): - We submitted an abstract to the 2014 Fall meeting of the American Geophysical Union (AGU). - On December 17 Tom Schmugge presented a talk at AGU "Comparison of Remotely Sensed Precipitation and Evapotranspiration Products for a Statewide Water Assessment of New Mexico" (H32E-02).
-His co-authors were: Alexander Fernald, Kenneth Peterson, Steve Walker, Ian Hewitt and Jan Hendrickx. - 8.
+- 6. Student participation List all students participating in the project, their classification level (undergraduate, master, Ph.D., post doc) and their field of study (degree major): Steve Walker, Master of Applied Geography; Ian Hewitt, Master of Water Science and Management; Reid Brown, Master of Hydrology. - 7.
+Provide special recognition awards or notable achievements as a result of the research.
+Include publications in progress (all published work supported wholly or in part of NM WRRI must bear an acknowledgment of support): - In March Jan Hendrickx has started a manuscript to better understand the physics and statistics of different ET algorithms.
+Co-authors are investigators in Arizona, Idaho and South-Dakota.
+More co-authors will be added from the NM statewide water assessment team. - 8.
 Include references as needed (limit to one additional page): - 9.
-Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable: A server that will become a central repository for data collected for the statewide water assessment for New Mexico is now in operation at nmepscor-owncloud.unm.edu/.
+Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable: A server that will become a central repository for data collected for the statewide water assessment for New Mexico is in operation at nmepscor-owncloud.unm.edu/.
 We are further developing the online structure that will allow data to be uploaded, downloaded, and displayed to other researchers and the public through maps, graphs, and tables. - 10.
 Provide two PP slides that provide summary information on your project appropriate for viewing by state legislators: